visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 For example, if you select only the ``Color Blind Safe`` and ``Continuous`` tags and have the dropdown set so color tables match ANY of the selected tags, then all color tables that have either the ``Color Blind Safe`` tag or the ``Continuous`` tag will appear.
 However, if you set the dropdown so color tables match ALL of the selected tags, then only color tables that have both the ``Color Blind Safe`` tag and the ``Continuous`` tag will appear.

-To view the full list of color tables once more, users can disable filtering by tagging, or select all the tags while the drop down is set so color tables match ANY of the selected tags.
+To view the full list of color tables, users can use the **Select All Tags** Button while the drop down is set so color tables match ANY of the selected tags.
+Clicking this button while all tags are selected will disable all tags.

 Specific Behavior
 """""""""""""""""

+By default, only the ``Default`` and ``User Defined`` tags are selected (If there are no user defined color tables, the ``User Defined`` tag will not appear in the list).
-By default, the first time tag filtering is enabled, only the ``Default`` tag is selected.
+The Color Table Manager will retain the tag filtering selection even if the window is closed and reopened.
-All other times tag filtering is enabled, it will retain the tag selection from when it was disabled.

 When a new color table is created, it will inherit the tags from the color table it is based on.
 In addition, it will get the ``User Defined`` tag associated with it.
 The same is true of color tables found in the user's .visit directory.
 When loaded into VisIt_, they will automatically be assigned the ``User Defined`` tag if they do not have it already.

-If VisIt_ reads a color table file that does not have any tags, that color table will be assigned the ``No Tags`` tag.
+If VisIt_ encounters a color table that does not have any tags, that color table will be assigned the ``No Tags`` tag.

 Exporting a color table will export its tags, so they are accessible the next time you use your color table in VisIt_.